 Coupon = 0.09 X 500.00 = USD 45.00

-This means that bondholder of this bond will get USD 45.00 every year up until 2024 i.e. year of maturity.
+This means that bondholders will get USD 45.00 every year up until 2024, i.e., the year of maturity.

 The tricky thing is the coupon rate of a bond also affects the price of the bonds in the secondary market.
-The bonds price is sensitive to coupon rate.
+The bond price is sensitive to the coupon rate.

 At this point, we can discuss the different types of coupon rates in different types of fixed income securities.
-Not all fixed income securities are the same; therefore there is a difference in coupon as well.
+Not all fixed income securities are the same; therefore, there is a difference in coupons.
 Let’s understand this better.